-MIBT recognises what the building industry wants, requires and needs; we put forward a business model which is inclusive, relevant, attractive and applicable to how the building industry operates with flexible, blended learning options alongside core regulatory, practical and accepted industry requirements.
+Masters in Building Training (MIBT) is fast becoming the provider of choice for existing practitioners and new entrants into the building industry to gain qualifications for contractor licensing across the nation.MIBT recognises what the building industry wants, requires and needs; we put forward a business model which is inclusive, relevant, attractive and applicable to how the building industry operates with flexible, blended learning options alongside core regulatory, practical and accepted industry requirements.

-• Provide flexible and practical assessment processes that meet industry and regulatory requirements.
+- Provide flexible and practical assessment processes that meet industry and regulatory requirements.

-• Engage industry and individuals alike to ensure consistency and quality of service.
+- Engage industry and individuals alike to ensure consistency and quality of service.

 - Ensure that the business model provides income under all economic conditions.

 - Continue to develop flexible and practical options for participants.

 - Seek additional services to provide a positive learning outcome for participants.

-• Demonstrate competitiveness in terms of cost effectiveness and excellence in terms of quality.
+- Demonstrate competitiveness in terms of cost effectiveness and excellence in terms of quality.

 - Continuous improvement of products and processes in-line with regulatory authorities.

-MIBT is a Nationally Registered training provider (#40666), focussed on providing a service to existing practitioners within and new entrants into the building industry.
-Our CEO is a current licensed building practitioner (open class) with over 30yrs experience in building and more than 17yrs experience in the Vocational Education and Training (VET) sector, which compliments all out trainers and assessors who are also currently licensed and vastly experienced in their respective vocations.
+Who are weMIBT is a nationally registered training provider (#40666), focused on providing a service to existing practitioners within and new entrants into the building industry.
+Our Chief Executive Officer (CEO) is a current licensed building practitioner (open class) with over 30 years experience in building and more than 17 years experience in the Vocational Education and Training (VET) sector, which compliments all out trainers and assessors who are also currently licensed and vastly experienced in their respective vocations.

-Activities we undertake to Australian Skills Quality Authority (ASQA) standardsMIBT delivers qualifications on its scope via a blended, online and onsite pathway, reinforced with third party supervisor reports, to ensure industry requirements are met with learners being able to perform varying tasks, over a period of time, for all types of building classes.
+Activities we undertake to Australian Skills Quality Authority (ASQA) standardsMIBT delivers qualifications on its scope via a blended, online and onsite pathway, reinforced with third-party supervisor reports, to ensure industry requirements are met with learners being able to perform varying tasks, over a period of time, for all types of building classes.